Many people assume that the car’s battery is the only thing that powers all electrical components in the car.

 When your alternator is faulty, the battery power is drained fast, and you will find yourself with a stalled car.
 But what can cause the alternator to go bad?

-There are a few things that can cause an alternator to not charge anymore.
+These are the few things that can cause an alternator to not charge anymore.

 Here is a more detailed list of the 5 most common causes of an alternator that is not charging.